 Take a Cruise to Daskaleio Island by Romvi

-From Tolo, Greece, Visit the Athens/Epidaurus Festival or the Festival of Nafplion
+From Tolo, Greece- Cultural Festivals: the Athens/Epidaurus Festival and the Festival of Nafplion

 Two major cultural festivals in Argolida host world-class performances music and theater.
 Seeing a production at the Ancient Theater of Epidaurus is a transformative cultural experience.
 See the program here.
 The program for the festival of Nafplion, taking place at the end of July and early August, is here.